Nonparametric Estimation of Repeated Densities with Heterogeneous Sample Sizes: Models and Methods

 \subsubsection{Constructing Approximating Family}

-We propose to approximate distribution family $\calP$ with low rank exponential families utilizing a functional data analytic approach.
-We discuss here the scenario where the distribution of random density is given, and in \autoref{sssec:presmooth} when the distributions are not directly available.
+We propose to approximate distribution family $\calP$ with low rank exponential families by utilizing a functional data analytic approach.
+The scenario where the distribution of the random density $p$ is given is discussed here, and the scenario where the distribution is not directly available is described in \autoref{sssec:presmooth}.

 The collection of densities form an infinite-dimensional constraint manifold instead of a Hilbert space.
-To borrow from the rich literature studying function data as infinite-dimensional objects in a Hilbert space, we follow a transformation approach \citep{pete:16} and analyze the transformed densities as elements of a Hilbert space.
-Applying the centralized log-transformation \citep{hron:16} $\clog: \calP \rightarrow L^2(\calT)$, a positive density $q \in \calP$ is mapped into the $L^2$ space as
+To borrow from the rich literature studying function data as objects in a Hilbert space, we follow a transformation approach \citep{pete:16} and analyze the transformed densities as Hilbertian elements.
+The centralized log-transformation \citep{hron:16} $\clog: \calP \rightarrow L^2(\calT)$ maps a positive density $q \in \calP$ into the $L^2$ space, obtaining